 Train now for a job in the high demand position as a Phlebotomist!
 A phlebotomist is an individual trained to draw blood, either for laboratory tests or blood donation.
-This course provides classroom instruction with live draw practice.
+This course provides classroom instruction as well as with live draw practice.
+Participants will draw blood from each other.
 The focus is on five integral components centered on the collection and transportation of laboratory specimens: Knowledge, technical skills, decision making, documentation and training responsibilities.
-Graduates of the course will be certified by GRCC.
-Our course aligns with the American Society for Clinical Pathology (ASCP) classroom instruction curriculum requirements.
+Interpersonal skills to make a client feel at ease are an integral part of the program.
+Graduates of the course will receive a certificate of successful completion from GRCC.

-If you graduated from a Michigan high school within the last 3 years, you completed WorkKeys tests that make up the National Career Readiness Certificate.
+If you graduated from a Michigan high school since 2009, you completed WorkKeys tests that make up the National Career Readiness Certificate.
 Previous scores within the 3 year window may be submitted to meet this pre-requisite.
 Contact your high school to retrieve your scores, or call ACT WorkKeys at 1-800-967-5539.

 Click here to download the Phlebotomy Program Information & Requirements.

 Phlebotomy students are required to attend an Orientation session prior to class.
 To register, click here.